 He obtained his professional qualifications in finance at the Budapest College of Finance and Accounting, then at the University of Pécs, Faculty of Economics, majoring in business administration.
 He started his professional career in 1997 at Creditanstalt Rt. and joined Takarékbank Zrt. in 1999, where he held several management positions before being appointed Deputy Chief Executive in 2010.
 He was Chief Executive of Takarékbank from August 2013 to January 2017.
 From April 2017 to October 2019, he held the position of Chief Executive of Takarék Kereskedelmi Bank Zrt.
-As of July 2021, he leads the three merging banks (MKB Bank, Takarékbank, Budapest Bank) as Deputy Chief Executive of the business areas of Agricultural, Large Corporate, Mid-Cap, Factoring and Markets and of Custom Business Development.
-Deputy Chief Executive for Individual Business Servicing of MKB Bank from December 2021, member of the Board of Directors of MKB from April 2022 Member of the Board of Directors of Magyar Bankholding Zrt. from 1 January 2022 and Chairman and Chief Executive of MTB Magyar Takarékszövetkezeti Bank Zrt. until June 2023. the Chairman and Chief Executive of Takarékbank Zrt. from 1 January 2022, until the merger of Takarékbank Zrt. into MBH Bank Nyrt.
+From July 2021, he led the three merging banks (MKB Bank, Takarékbank, Budapest Bank) as Deputy Chief Executive of the business areas of Agricultural, Large Corporate, Mid-Cap, Factoring and Markets and of Custom Business Development.
+Deputy Chief Executive for Individual Business Servicing of MKB Bank from December 2021, member of the Board of Directors of MKB from April 2022.
+Member of the Board of Directors of Magyar Bankholding Zrt. from 1 January 2022 to 30 November 2024 and Chairman and Chief Executive of MTB Magyar Takarékszövetkezeti Bank Zrt. until June 2023. the Chairman and Chief Executive of Takarékbank Zrt. from 1 January 2022, until the merger of Takarékbank Zrt. into MBH Bank Nyrt.
 As of May 2023, he is Deputy Chief Operating Officer for the Company's individual service.
-Member of the Boards of Directors of MBH Befektetési Bank Zrt., MBH Befeketítési Alapkezelő Zrt., Euroleasing Zrt., Budapest Lízing Zrt. and Chairman of the Board of Directors of Euroleasing Ingatlan Zrt., Takarék Fakorház Zrt.
+Member of the Boards of Directors of MBH

+Befektetési Bank Zrt., MBH Alapkezelő Zrt., Euroleasing Zrt., Budapest Lízing Zrt. and Euroleasing Ingatlan Zrt., as well as Status Capital Zrt., and Chairman of the Supervisory Board of MBH Blue Sky Kft.